List of Black Clover characters: Finral Roulacase

 Finral Roulacase (フィンラル・ルーラケイス, Finraru Rūrakeisu) is a Black Bulls member specializing in Spatial Magic for transportation.
 Initially cowardly and irresponsible due to family pressures, he grows into a courageous mage.
 Rejecting his noble House Vaude heritage, he adopts his mother's surname after being overshadowed by his brother Langris.
 His supportive role proves vital in battles against Vetto, Patry, and Dante.
 After reconciling with Langris during the elf conflict, he embraces his role as House Vaude heir while controlling his womanizing tendencies for his betrothed, Finnes.
 His spatial abilities become crucial in later conflicts, including transporting allies during the Spade Kingdom invasion and retrieving Asta from the Land of the Sun.
+In the aftermath, Finral and Finnes eventually marry.

 Magna Swing

 Magna Swing (マグナ・スウィング, Maguna Suwingu) is a fiery-tempered Black Bulls member who serves as Yami's right-hand man.
 Originally a delinquent from Rayaka Village, he reforms under a village elder's guidance and joins the Magic Knights.
 Despite limited mana, he creatively wields Fire Magic through varied fireball attacks while riding his signature broom, "Crazy Cyclone".
-Magna mentors younger members like Asta and Noelle, with his bond with Luck proving crucial in breaking elf possession.
+Magna mentors younger members like Asta and Noelle, with his best friend bond with Luck proving crucial in breaking Luck's elf possession.
 After feeling outpaced by peers, he develops a rune technique to equalize magic power with the help of Zora, enabling him to defeat Dante Zogratis.
 Later, he participates in retrieving Asta and battles Lucius.

 Luck Voltia

 Luck Voltia (ラック・ボルティア, Rakku Borutia) is a battle-obsessed Black Bulls member nicknamed "Luck the Cheery Berserker" for his constant smile in combat.
 His Lightning Magic grants him exceptional speed through lightning-formed gloves and boots.
 Orphaned in Yvon Village, he equates victory with affection, driving his relentless pursuit of strong opponents.
-His rivalry with Magna evolves into a crucial bond, particularly when Magna helps free him from elf possession.
+His friendly rivalry with Magna evolves into a crucial best friend bond, particularly when Magna helps free him from elf possession.
 After training in the Heart Kingdom, he masters Ultimate Lightning Magic and aids in the Spade Kingdom invasion.
 Later, he joins the Black Bulls' mission to retrieve Asta and participates in the final battle against Lucius.